drefahlaudio.com - gallery

 ![]() ![]() |

-Sometimes it's just bits coming in... ..which are then reassembled to such fine items like a perfectly working Neumann KM88.
+Sometimes there's just bits coming in... ..which are then reassembled to such fine items like a flawlessly working Neumann KM88.

 |